TinySkillet/Notes/Heart Game Video Script.md

 ## Introduction (approx. 1 minute)

-"Hello, and welcome to the technical walkthrough of the Heart Game project.
-In this video, I will break down the core engineering decisions behind this application, focusing on four key themes: Software Design Principles, Event-Driven Programming, Interoperability, and Virtual Identity."
+"Hello, and welcome to this walkthrough of my implementation of the Heart Game Project.
+My name is Aditya Poudel and my University ID is 2216027.
+In this video, I will break down the core engineering decisions behind this application, focusing on four key themes: Software Design Principles, Event-Driven Programming, interoperability, and Virtual Identity."

+But before that, I want to show a short gameplay of what the game actually looks like.

 ## 1. Software Design Principles (approx. 2.5 minutes)